How do I send a Purchase Request to University Procurement?

 Why does University Procurement return the Purchase Request when there is a deficit in the account?
 Wouldn't a phone call work to resolve the situation?

-University Procurement often attempts to contact requestors with email or a phone call first.
+Procurement Services often attempts to contact requestors with email or a phone call first.
 If there is no immediate response, the document is returned.
 Tracking and filing rejected requests would be inefficient and we have found that requestors who do not respond to our first contact react more quickly when documents are returned as opposed to receiving a second or third phone call or email.

 What does “PO#” mean?